Cherreads

 The door was bright yellow, painted with cartoon puzzle pieces.
 A neon sign above it read PLAY WITH ME in bubbly letters.

-Inside felt nothing like Room 722.
+Inside felt nothing like the floor below.

 Colorful cards covered the corkboard.
 Half-solved cubes lined the shelves.
 Jigsaw boxes were stacked everywhere.
 The place buzzed, even empty.